JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/delete-kubernetes-resource-from-run-button/index.md

   action to teardown those resources.

   **Note:** You must have the Kubernetes plugin provided by JetBrains installed for this action to work.

+  <span class="tag is-rounded">New in 2021.1</span>
 ---